 Job Seeker’s Allowance (JSA) is unavailable if your stay is permanent.
 It would then fall under the Spanish contribution-based system, as we will see shortly.
 A winter fuel allowance was previously available, but is no longer the case as the average winter temperature in Spain is higher than in the UK.

 Which UK Benefits am I Unable to Receive in Spain?

 There are a number of UK benefits that you cannot apply for under any circumstances when living in Spain.
 These include, Housing Benefit, Council Tax Benefit, Pension Credit, Income Support and Means-Tested Incapacity Benefit.

 If you are still unsure as to whether you are able to claim any of the above when living in Spain permanently, you can use the following page and selecting the benefit to see if you are eligible. https://www.gov.uk/uk-benefits-abroad/y/going_abroad

 Just select which benefit you are interested in obtaining and follow the steps.

 What are Some Spanish Contribution-Based Social Security Benefits?

 Working in Spain provides additional benefits for the UK national, and we will take a brief look at the four most common benefits to receive.

 These benefits can be claimed if you have been working in Spain.
-As long as you have been paying contributions (tax and social security) to the Spanish government, you will be entitled to receive these benefits.
+As long as you have been paying contributions (tax and social security) to the Spanish government for at least 12 months, you will be entitled to receive these benefits.
 However, the time period you may have had to work before qualifying for these benefits may vary, so it is best to consult the local Spanish employment office to learn more.